Eppo-exp/eppo-docs/docs/sdks/sdk-features/debugging-flag-assignment.md

 getStringAssignmentDetails(flagKey, subjectKey, subjectAttributes, defaultValue)
 // returns =>
 {
-  "variation": "test", // since there was no match, `variation` is set to the provided `defaultValue` "action": null,
+  "variation": "default", // since there was no match, `variation` is set to the provided `defaultValue` "action": null,
   "evaluationDetails": {
     "environmentName": "Development",